bcoles/kasld/docs/limitations.md

 **Threat-model boundaries — KASLD is deliberately narrower than a real adversary.**

-- Vantage: KASLD assumes an unprivileged local process with modest permissions.
-  A target may expose a leak only via a capability, a group membership, a user namespace, or a sysctl combination the run did not hold.
+- Vantage: KASLD assumes few privileges by default and uses whatever the vantage grants — up to and including root, where a privileged-only source such as `/proc/kcore` pins a base an unprivileged run can only bound.
+A target may still expose a leak only via a capability, a group membership, a user namespace, or a sysctl combination the run did not hold.
 - Non-destructive and time-bounded: KASLD will not crash the system, brute-force destructively, or dwell indefinitely — all of which a real attacker tolerates (crash-and-retry, long dwell, repeated attempts that amortize residual